libmapper/libmapper/doc/expression_syntax.md

   </tr>
   </tr>
     <tr>
     <td><strong>convergent maps</strong>: arbitrary combining functions can be defined by creating a single map with multiple sources.
-Libmapper will automatically reorder the sources alphabetically by name, and source values are referred to in the map expression by the string `x`+`<source index>`, for example:</td>
+Libmapper will automatically reorder the sources alphabetically by name, and source values are referred to in the map expression by the string <code>x</code>+<code>&lt;source index&gt;</code> as shown in the example to the right.</td>
     <td>
     <div><pre><code class="language-dot">digraph convergent {
     size="1.5";